Skip to content

 What causes depression?

-Depression may be caused by an imbalance of chemicals in the brain.
+For example, depression may be caused by an imbalance of chemicals in the brain.
 Sometimes there aren’t enough chemical messengers (called neurotransmitters) in the brain.
-Examples of neurotransmitters that affect your mood are serotonin (say: “sair-a-tone-in”), norepinephrine (say: “nor-ep-in-ef-rin”), and dopamine (say: “dope-a-mean”).
+Neurotransmitters that affect your mood are serotonin, norepinephrine, and dopamine.
 A chemical imbalance in the brain may be caused by one or more of the following:

-• Your genes.
-Sometimes depression is hereditary, meaning it runs in your family.
-If you have a parent or sibling who has depression, you may be more at risk for having depression yourself.
+- Your genes.
+Sometimes depression is hereditary.
+This means it runs in your family.
+You may be more at risk for having depression if you have a parent or sibling who has depression.

 Depression is not caused by personal weakness, laziness, or lack of willpower.